 It supervises the drafting of all ordinances and the preparation of legal documents, reviews and consults on city services and contracts, and provides legal opinions and counseling to the City Manager, Mayor, City Council and city staff.

 At the direction of the City Manager, Mayor or City Council, the City Attorney's Office may provide for appropriate representation for the city in all legal proceedings.
 The City Attorney's Office would supervise and manage any special counsel, which may be hired for their specific knowledge and expertise.

-The City Attorney's Office is staffed by City Attorney William Carothers and Assistant City Attorney Ronald Bennett, Jr.
+The City Attorney's Office is staffed by City Attorney Richard A. Carothers and Assistant City Attorney Ronald Bennett, Jr.

 Richard A. Carothers

 Richard "Dick" Carothers brings nearly 40 years of professional legal experience to his position with the City.
 That experience includes civil litigation, eminent domain, zoning and land use, civil rights, and labor and employment.